dinzie95/discord-notifier/README.md

 2. ALERT2_MINS - Number of minutes the app should wait to send the second notification.
 3. ALERT3_MINS - Number of minutes the app should wait to send the third notification.
 4. ALERT_INTERVAL_MINS - In order to send alerts, app is checking the pending messages periodically.
 Define this time in minutes.
 Make sure it is less than the ALERT1_MINS.
 Each alert may be delayed by the number of minutes specify here (Worse case).
+5. DEBUG - This is an optional config with default value false.
+Set to true to enable debug.

 ### Discord configurations
 1. Get the desired Discord Forum's channel id and specify the CHANNEL_ID config.